 Mayor Stephanie Rawlings-Blake has signaled her approval of the tax incentives for La Cite Development to start its proposed $450 million rebuild of the blighted Poppleton neighborhood near the University of Maryland’s BioPark.

 Three weeks ago, the plan hit a snag when the absence of one member of the board – combined with a “no” vote by Silverstein and an abstention by Comptroller Joan M. Pratt – resulted in the TIF legislation not winning approval.

 Board clerk (and deputy finance director) Steve Kraus called for Monday’s special meeting to revisit that vote.
 Showing up was the previously-missing board member, Frederick W. Meier Jr., who voted “yes” in a new vote.

 Also voting to approve were Comptroller Pratt, Finance Director Henry Raymond representing the mayor, and Dana Moulden, leaving Silverstein as the only dissenter.
 (This time he abstained.)

 Approval came only after the panel worked through 40 minutes of questions and expressions of guarded optimism and gnawing doubts about the feasibility of the project that has been stalled since 2005 and is scheduled to take another 15-to-20 years to complete.

 From the start, everyone in the hearing room said they want the project to succeed.

-Ninth District Councilman William “Pete” Welch praised the concept of using TIF funds for a low-income community, favorably comparing it to TIF subsidies for upscale waterfront projects such as Harbor Point (which Welch voted for in 2013).
+Ninth District Councilman William “Pete” Welch praised the concept of using TIF funds for a low-income community, favorably comparing it to TIF subsidies for upscale waterfront projects such as Harbor Point.

 But with every word of optimism also came concessions by Engle and others that New York-based La Cite, which has mostly done luxury hotel and small urban projects, is untested in the world of large-scale construction and has had a hard time lining up financing.